stavrako/ece-data-bases/README.md

 ## Description

 This is the complete codebase of the App that manages storing and retrieving of scientific journals and their articles.
+It can be used for personal purposes.

 ## Getting Started